Agile Leadership - People Development Magazine

 Agile leaders encourage collaboration, while traditional leaders may foster a more competitive environment, with individuals or departments working in silos.

-Agile leaders believe in continuous learning and growth, while traditional leaders may be more focused on maintaining the status quo.
+Agile leaders prioritise continuous learning and growth, whereas traditional leaders tend to focus more on maintaining the status quo.

 In essence, Agile leadership can be defined as a management style that values adaptability, collaboration, empowerment, and continuous improvement.
 Agile leaders concentrate on delivering value to customers and stakeholders, encouraging their teams to self-organise and adapt to change while fostering a culture of trust and continuous learning.